Melro Water Tanks

 Water for around the house

-Permanent Water Use Rules are in force for Melbourne.
+Permanent Water Saving Rules are in force for Melbourne.
 More information can also be found on your water retailer's website.

 If you anticipate using large volumes of water, for example for gardening, topping up your pool, washing cars or for toilets and laundry, a rainwater tank goes a long way to reduce your demand on Victoria's mains water system.
-Capturing local water just makes a lot of sense.
+Being self sufficient with your water makes a lot of sense.

 How tanks perform